compsocialscience/summer-institute/2021/materials/day5-mass-collaboration/activity/lesson_plan_masscollaboration_participant.md

 - Visit your [switchboard](https://opr.princeton.edu/archive/restricted/Switchboard.aspx) and sign up for access to the Fragile Families and Child Wellbeing Study.
 When asked about your plans for using the data, write "I will be participating in the Fragile Families Challenge as part of SICSS."
 You may also include any additional plans for using the data.
 - We approve these applications manually.
 There will be a lag before the next steps.
 - Once approved, you may receive an email from the Fragile Families Study.
 They will direct you to the files stored on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx), but for our activity we are going to use a tailored set of files instead (see below).
-- You will receive an email from Ian Lundberg with the data tailored to our activity.
-Ian's email will come through Princeton's Secure Send system.
+- You will receive an email from Emily Cantrell with the data tailored to our activity.
+Emily's email will come through Princeton's Secure Send system.
 You will have to make an account to download; it will walk you through the steps.
 - Download the zipped data folder.
 To open the zipped folder, you will need a password that we will post on Slack.
-Contact your local organizer or Ian Lundberg with questions.
+Contact your local organizer or Emily Cantrell with questions.

 Before the activity, watch the video in which Matt introduces the activity, which will be posted on the [curriculum section of the SICSS website](https://compsocialscience.github.io/summer-institute/curriculum).